RogsXie/DAHGMN/README.md

 ## Citation
 ----------
-Please kindly cite the papers if this code is useful and helpful for your research.\
+**Please kindly cite the papers if this code is useful and helpful for your research.**

+Zhenyang Xie, Li Lv, Hongmin Gao, Shufang Xu, Haihua Xie.
+Dual-feature attention hybrid GCN Mamba network for joint hyperspectral and LiDAR classification, IEEE Transactions on Geoscience and Remote Sensing (TGRS), 2022, vol. 63, pp. 1–14, Art. no. 5406514, DOI: 10.1109/TGRS.2025.3605373.

     @article{11146867,
       title={Dual-Feature Attention Hybrid GCN Mamba Network for Joint Hyperspectral and LiDAR Classification},